haerphi/workshop-node-red/README.md

 - edit it
   - edit the server to get this (user :dev, password dev)
     ![mongodb2server](./img/mongodb2server.png)
-- First step: we will insert a todo in the database in the collection `todo` so in the collection field of mongodb2 just write `todo` and change to operation to get `insertOne`
+- First step: we will insert a todo in the database in the collection `todo` so in the collection field of mongodb2 just write `todo` and change to operation to get `insertOne` <br>
   ![mongodbInsert](./img/mongodbInsert.png)